mcr/composite-attesters/draft-richardson-rats-composite-attesters.md

 ipr: trust200902
 area: Internet
-wg: anima Working Group
+wg: RATS Working Group
 kw: Internet-Draft
-cat: std
+cat: info

 coding: utf-8
 pi:    # can use array (if all yes) or hash here